mmxlv/scaleGrid/README.md

 ![Draw Hex Fh](https://i.imgur.com/JuPqFoQ.gif)
 ![Draw Hex Ph](https://i.imgur.com/2vCRqXT.gif)

 It may not be perfect but it will be close.

+## To Do
+- Update this help file.
+- Add buttons to increase/decrease the grid size by small increments, since the drawing tools often need just a little bit of adjustment afterwards.
+- Auto-calculate the offset after using one of the draw tools.
+Could possibly get rid of the horizontal and vertical adjustment buttons then.
+- Add button to set to the current size and position of the map.
+Not exactly grid related, but I do this all the time and it sucks to have to go into the map config to do it.

 ## Notes and Mentions